willthames/ansible-review/README.md

 ```

 The ansiblelint check is ready out of the box, and just takes a list of
 IDs or tags to check.
-You can add your own ansible-lint rules in a directory
+You can point to your own ansible-lint rules
-and then pass `-d /path/to/ansible/lint/rules`
+using the configuration file or `-d /path/to/ansible/lint/rules`

-# TODO

-* Add configuration file for ansible lint rules path and ansible review rules
-path.